Siythrun/gitops-installplan-approver/README.md

 - https://github.com/Siythrun/gitops-installplan-approver

 ```
+### Sync Waves

-For any manafest that you would like to have run after the Operator is installed will need the following Annotaion
+This repo manke use of Sync Waves to have Objects apply in the correct order by deafult it is set to 1 therefor for any manifest that you would like to have run after the Operator is installed will need the following Annotaion.

 ```
 metadata: